Birinder1469/BirinderSingh_Blog/_posts/2019-03-17-Income_Prediction_App.md

 `Occupation`

-- Priv-house-serv, Farming-fishing, Armed-Forces, Machine-op-inspct,Other-service, Handlers-cleaners, Adm-clerical : `0`
+- Priv-house-serv, Farming-fishing, Armed-Forces, Machine-op-inspct, Other-service, Handlers-cleaners, Adm-clerical : `0`

 - Craft-repair, Sales, Transport-moving : `1`

 - Exec-managerial, Prof-specialty,  Protective-serv, Tech-support : `2`
 - Another category is Unknown category `-1`, in case the occupation is missing the prediction will be based on other features.

-Looking at `Figure 6` specifically the distribution of income per occupation some occupations are likely to earn high such as managerial roles so it makes sense to assign them high pay category `2`.
+Looking at `Figure 10` specifically the distribution of income per occupation, some occupations are likely to earn higher such as managerial positions hence it makes sense to assign them high pay category `2`.
 Similarly we can have middle income category `1` for sales, craft repair etc. and the lower income category `0` for professions like farming fishing etc.

 Lastly for